What you may need to know before you travel.

 Kilitreks & Safaris currently do not book international flights.

 International insurance is essential.
-Kilitreks & Safaris will not accept tourists who do not have comprehensive travel and medical insurance, including repatriation in the event of serious illness or injury or some other extreme occurrence outside of your control.
+Kilitreks & Safaris will not accept tourists who do not have comprehensive travel and medical insurance, including repatriation in the event of serious illness or injury or some other extreme occurrence outside of your (and our) control.
 Check the policy for exclusions and ensure all activities you want to undertake are covered.

 Being a wilderness destination medical infrastructure in major centers is remote from many locations visited.
 Emergency medical response is carried out by private medical specialists based locally.